bryant-treacle/auditbeat-4-security-onion/README.md

 sudo dpkg -i auditbeat-oss*
 ```

 #### Modify the Auditd rules by either updateing the sample-rules.conf.disabled located in the /etc/auditbeat/audit.rules.d/ directory, or adding a custom configuration file.
-The provided audit.rules files is a modified version of
+The provided audit.rules files is a modified version of cyberwardogs auditd.rules files.

 #### Modify the auditbeat.yaml file to point to logstash on the manager node.
 ```